gaganawhad/notes/reflections/design.md

   * Has a transparent interface
   * Forwards methods to original objects - Maintainable Templates by Loudermilk ( Railsconf 2013 )

-- The best time to build a good API is when you are building an app for it
+- The best time to design a good API is when you are building an app against it